Organizational Change Strategies from the Land Grant University System

 Leadership's Role: Navigating the Start

-Change often starts at lower LGUS levels, where leaders or change agents enjoy supportive supervision and control.
-This aligns with the strategy of starting small and nurturing an environment of innovation.
+We observed that change often starts small in the LGUS.
+At those lower levels, leaders have supportive supervision and sufficient control to affect change.
+This finding matches with the strategy of starting small and nurturing an innovative environment.

 Success Essentials: Intent and Communication